Sustainable control of citrus greening vector in family farming

 The technological solution

-• Local adaptation of integrated pest management (IPM) technology in family citrus farming (FF) with a focus on the control of the HLB vector, through the application of monitoring practices, the use of safe products that preserve the natural balance and the use of bioinputs in IPM demonstration plots in family citrus farms.
+• Local adaptation of integrated pest management (IPM) technology in family citrus farming (FF) with a focus on the control of the HLB vector, through the application of monitoring practices, the use of safe products that preserve the natural balance and the use of biologicals in IPM demonstration plots on family citrus farms.

-• Train, communicate and raise awareness among family growers, professionals and other stakeholders in the citrus sector about HLB, the vector and its natural enemies.
+• Training, communication and awareness-raising for family farmers, professionals and other stakeholders in the citrus sector about HLB, the vector and its natural enemies.

-• Monitor the impact of IPM on the sustainability, fruit quality and economic situation of the AF in order to contribute to the innovation process.
+• Monitoring the impact of IPM on the sustainability, fruit quality and economic situation of the FF in order to contribute to the innovation process.

-• Promotion of collective innovation management to achieve the scaling up of the technological proposal (participatory work with beneficiaries in the selection of demonstration plots, progress and results of the project).
+• Promoting of collective innovation management to scale the technological proposal (participatory work with beneficiaries in the selection of demonstration plots, progress and results of the project).

 Results

-Seventeen IPM demonstrator plots (LD) and 17 conventional plots (LC), geo-referenced, were installed in family citrus farms in Argentina, Uruguay and Paraguay.
-The vector was monitored by three methods: beating, visually and yellow adhesive card.
-A total of 1030 monitoring were conducted, detecting Diaphorina citri at 7 sites and plants with HLB at 2 sites.
-The integration of the three methods of Diaphorina citri monitoring (tapping, visual and yellow sticker card) was key to ensure early detection and to act in the regulation of populations, to reduce the risk of vector and disease spread.
-As a result of the IPM implemented (systematic monitoring, chemical control with phytosanitary products of low environmental impact, biological and ethological control and cultural measures), the analysis of monitoring results in LD versus LC shows decreases in the population of the HLB vector between 60-99% in 3 sites.
-An increase in natural enemies from 17% to 332% was recorded at 11 sites, explained using low toxicological class plant protection products and cultural measures, among other practices.
-Impacts of IPM on LDs were evaluated: 17 sustainability assessments, 29 fruit quality analyses and 26 economic analyses.
+A total of 1,030 monitoring were conducted, detecting Diaphorina citri at 7 sites and plants with HLB at 2 sites.
+The integration of the three methods of Diaphorina citri monitoring was key to ensuring early detection and to act on population control, reducing the risk of vector and disease spread.
+The IPM implemented (systematic monitoring, chemical control with phytosanitary products of low environmental impact, biological and ethological control, and cultural measures) resulted in reductions in HLB vector populations between 60-99% in 3 sites when comparing DP to CP.
+An increase in natural enemies from 17% to 332% was recorded at 11 sites, explained by the use of low toxicological-class phytosanitary products and cultural measures, among other practices.
+Impacts of IPM on DPs were evaluated: 17 sustainability assessments, 29 fruit quality analyses and 26 economic analyses.
 The average environmental impact sustainability index for the sites evaluated was positive, validating the benefits of using IPM.
-Improvements in fruit quality were recorded by lower disease incidence and/or less pest pressure.
-The economic analysis shows that while direct IPM costs increased, gross margins were consistently higher in some LDs from the second or third season onwards.
-We highlight the design and implementation in 3 editions of a virtual/on-site course for monitors on the INTA PROCADIS Web platform; the design and implementation of an alert system with access to the BioTic-FONTAGRO HLB Web platform (citrus section); a prototype of an App for uploading monitoring records; 2 websites in FONTAGRO; and a communication campaign for the prevention and management of HLB-vector with printed and digital communication through social networks.
-In terms of training, awareness-raising, communication and participatory work, 22,900 people were reached, including family farmers, operators, technicians, professionals, students, institutional referents and other actors in the sector.
-Thirteen outputs (with 307 Technical Notes and Workshop Reports), 2 manuals and 10 scientific articles have been published so far.
+Improvements in fruit quality were evidenced by lower disease incidence and/or reduced pest pressure.
+The economic analysis shows that while direct IPM costs increased, gross margins were consistently higher in some DPs from the second or third season onwards.
+We highlight the design and implementation of three editions of a virtual/on-site monitoring course on the INTA PROCADIS platform; the design and implementation of an alert system with access to the BioTic-FONTAGRO HLB Web platform (citrus section); a prototype of an App for uploading monitoring records; two FONTAGRO websites; and a communication campaign for the prevention and management of HLB-vector with printed and digital communication through social media.
+To date, 13 outputs (with 307 Technical Notes and Workshop Reports), 2 manuals and 10 scientific articles have been published.

 Beneficiaries

-The direct beneficiaries of the Project were: more than 22,900 family farmers (FF) and other types of producers, students, technicians, professionals, institutional referents were reached by the project.
-Among them, more than 3400 people were trained and participated in workshops, most of whom were AF, more than 15,300 people were informed and made aware of HLB and the vector, 4000 printed manuals were delivered in Argentina, Uruguay, Paraguay and Bolivia.
+The direct beneficiaries of the Project were: more than 22,900 family farmers (FF) and other types of producers, students, technicians, professionals, institutional representatives were reached by the project.
+Among them, more than 3,400 people were trained and participated in workshops, most of whom were FF, more than 15,300 people were informed and made aware of HLB and the vector, 4,000 printed manuals were delivered in Argentina, Uruguay, Paraguay and Bolivia.

-Indirect beneficiaries were another 3000 family growers, the citrus sector as a whole and consumers in the four countries.
+Indirect beneficiaries were another 3,000 family farmers, the citrus sector as a whole and consumers in the four countries.

 Sustainable Development Goals